Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: Test of the benchmark on two methods

 The method consists of two main steps: an initial region partitioning process based on high curvature detection and, then, a region refinement process based on slippage analysis, as summarized in Figure \ref{fig:curvature-based_framework}.
 These two steps run as follows: \begin{itemize} \item \emph{Initial region partition}.
 Points that identify sharp edges are characterized via a point attribute called \emph{surface variation}, as introduced in \cite{Pauly2002}.
 Given a point $\mathbf{p}$ and $n$ neighbouring points, its surface variation is defined as

-where $\lambda_1\le{}\lambda_2\le{}\lambda_3$ are the eigenvalues of the covariance matrix for the sample point $\mathbf{p}$ and its $n$ neighbouring points; note that $\lambda_1$ measures how much the point $\mathbf{p}$ deviates along the surface normal from the tangent plane, while $\lambda_2$ and $\lambda_3$ describe the variations of the sampling distribution.
+where $\lambda_1\le{}\lambda_2\le{}\lambda_3$ are the eigenvalues of the covariance matrix for the sample point $\mathbf{p}$ and its $n$ neighbouring points; note that $\lambda_l$ measures the variability of the neighborhood of $n$ points along the direction of the corresponding eigenvector.
+In our experiments, $n$ is set to $15$ as it yields good results when considering the training set.
 Points on sharp edges are characterized by a high surface variation.
 These points are here selected by analysing a histogram of the surface variation values, by means of a threshold $\eta$: all points having surface variation above $\eta$ are labelled as sharpe edge points; for example, setting $\eta=0.8$ means that the points whose surface variation is higher than 80\% (top 20\%) are considered to belong to a sharp edge.
 In our implementation, the threshold $\eta$ is user-defined and taken in the interval $[0.65,0.95]$.
 Once sharp edges have been identified, a region growing approach is applied to compute a first coarse pre-segmentation, along the lines of what detailed in \cite{Pauly2002}: starting from a random seed point, its nearest neighbors are progressively located; those points which does not belong to sharp edges will be labelled and used as new seed points, until all neighboring points are labelled.

 \item \emph{Region refinement}.
 According to the ISO GPS invariance class \cite{ISO17450}, ``ideal" features can be categorized into seven invariance classes: planar, cylindrical, helical, spherical, revolute, prismatic, and complex.
 The seven invariance classes are here captured by local slippage analysis \cite{Gelfand:2004}.
 This step aims at decomposing any coarse segment $S$ from the previous step into simpler geometric parts.
 Given a point set $P$ of $n$ points from $S$, the slippable motions of $P$ are found as the motion vector $[\mathbf{r},\mathbf{t}]$ that, when applied to $P$, minimizes the motion along the normal direction at each point